MRitter95/AFC-code/README.md

 The code is organized by usage (i.e hardware setup, analysis, etc.) and by language when useful

 Still ironing out the kinks in deleted files etc.

+Testing out modifications in README